OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 - if *auto_create_group= true* in the SSO configuration: the groups are created at the platform initialization and the user will be mapped on them.
 - else: an error is raised.

-### Example
+**Example**

-We assum that *Group1* exists in the platform, and *newGroup* doesn’t exist.
+We assume that *Group1* exists in the platform, and *newGroup* doesn’t exist.
 The user that tries to log in has the group *newGroup*.
 If *auto_create_group = true* in the SSO configuration, the group named *newGroup* will be created at the platform initialization and the user will be mapped on it.
-If *auto_create_group = false* or is undefined, the user can’t login and an error is raised.
+If *auto_create_group = false* or is undefined, the user can’t log in and an error is raised.

 ```json
 "groups_management": {